CASLM Notice of Information Practices

 Your Choice and Who Decides

 When we request your permission, you may choose to say yes or no. If you say yes, you may change your mind at any time.
-Once you say no, we will no longer collect or share your information unless you say so or we required by law to proceed without your consent.
+Once you say no, we will no longer collect or share your information unless you change your position, or we are required to do so by mandate and function.

 When there is a right to provide or refuse consent, you may make your own decisions if it is determined that you are capable.
 This involves understanding the information needed to decide whether or not to consent and appreciating the reasonably foreseeable consequences of providing or withholding your consent.
 You may be capable of making some informed privacy decisions and not others.